47chapters/letsgo/docs/how-to/enqueue-asynchronous-work.md

 Sometimes it is useful to delay the processing of enqueued messages by the _worker_.
 For example, when a downstream service required to process the work is down or has reached a throttling limit, you may want to implement a retry with an exponential back-off.

-In those cases you can pass an option to `enqueue` telling it to delay the delivery of the message to the _worker_ by a specific number of seconds, up to 900 (i.e. 15 minutes).
-If you need longer delays, you need to implement that logic yourself by re-enqueuing messages received by the worker with an ever decreasing delay:
+In those cases, you can pass an option to `enqueue` telling it to delay the delivery of the message to the _worker_ by a specific number of seconds, up to 900 (i.e. 15 minutes).
+If you need longer delays, you need to implement that logic yourself by re-enqueuing messages received by the worker with an ever-decreasing delay:

 ```typescript
 import { enqueue } from "@letsgo/queue";